atpursuit/Maps/README.md

 Here is our code:

 ````
-// Define an array of numbers
 const numbers = [1, 2, 3, 4, 5];

-// Use the map() function to create a new array where each element is doubled
 const doubledNumbers = numbers.map(num => num * 2);

-// Print the new array to the console
 console.log(doubledNumbers);

 ````